dotnet/docs/docs/framework/wcf/extending/how-to-use-separate-x-509-certificates-for-signing-and-encryption.md

 ---
-title: "How to: Use Separate X.509 Certificates for Signing and Encryption | Microsoft Docs" ms.custom: "" ms.date: "03/30/2017"
+title: "How to: Use Separate X.509 Certificates for Signing and Encryption" ms.custom: "" ms.date: "03/30/2017"
 ms.prod: ".net-framework"